LaunchCodeEducation/linux/content/userspace-applications/walkthrough/grep/_index.md

 ## Word & Phrase Matching

 Any string is a valid regular expression.

-When using `grep` with a string as the regular expression to match lines against, any line that contains the string will be matched.
+When using a string as the regular expression as the pattern **all lines containing the string** will be matched.

 ### Match `'Paul'`